gundameedikiranmai/Bnew108/docs/devops.md

 ## Devops - Chatbot

 ### Env hosts machines.
+The servers are running Ubuntu 24 LTS.

 ```
 ssh -i /path/to/Chatbot.pem ubuntu@44.230.177.187 #qa
 ssh -i /path/to/Chatbot.pem ubuntu@54.190.26.156 #prod
 ```

+Docker is used to package and run the chatbot code on the servers.

 ### Directory structure on servers.
 ```